mikolalysenko/lower-bound/README.md

 lower-bound
 ===========
-Finds the first item in a sorted array less than or equal to a value.
+Finds the first item in a sorted array greater than or equal to a value.

 Use